grpc/grpc.github.io/_posts/2019-01-08-state-of-grpc-web.md

 17. <div id="f17"></div> https://www.envoyproxy.io/docs/envoy/latest/configuration/http_filters/grpc_web_filter [↩](#a17)
 18. <div id="f18"></div> https://streams.spec.whatwg.org/ [↩](#a18)
-19. <div id="f19"></div>The Improbable client supports client-side and bi-directional streaming with an experimentalwebsocket transport.
+19. <div id="f19"></div>The Improbable client supports client-side and bi-directional streaming with an experimental websocket transport.
 This is not part of the gRPC-Web spec, and is not recommended for production use. [↩](#a19)
 20. <div id="f20"></div>`grpcweb` allows server streaming methods to be called, but it doesn't return data until the stream has closed. [↩](#a20)
 21. <div id="f21"></div> https://grpc.io/blog/grpc-web-ga [↩](#a21)